-Prices have been escalated within the constraints of the maximum weighted average price cap determined under the DPP Determination 2012 except for consumers falling into the low fixed charge user category which have had their fixed charge component capped at 15 cents per day.
-Aside from the reweighting between low and standard residential customers there has been no further reweighting between tariffs, demonstrating that price setting is relatively stable from year to year.
+Prices have been changed within the constraints of the maximum weighted average price cap determined under the DPP Determination 2015 except for consumers falling into the low fixed charge user category which have had their fixed charge component capped at 15 cents per day.
+In response to declining electricity usage by consumers, WELL has applied the reduction in price to the variable kWh tariffs as at 1 April 2015, reflecting the largely fixed cost of maintaining and renewing network assets.
+Aside from the reweighting between low and standard residential customers and fixed and variable tariffs, there has been no further material reweighting between tariffs, demonstrating that price setting is relatively stable from year.